-AO Assessment guidelines for Task 3 Marks AO2 Good ability to apply the skills of enterprise when implementing a plan.
-Good ability to negotiate with others.
+AO Assessment guidelines for Task 3 Marks AO2 Good ability to apply the skills of enterprise when implementing a plan.Good ability to negotiate with others.
 6-7 AO2 Reasonable ability to apply the skills of enterprise when implementing a plan.
 Reasonable ability to negotiate with others.
-3-5 AO2 Limited ability to apply the skills of enterprise when implementing a plan.
-Limited ability to negotiate with others.
-1-2 www.PapaCambridge.com Candidates should evaluate the success of how the project or activity was implemented and the outcome the project or activity, not their own performance.
+3-5 AO2 Limited ability to apply the skills of enterprise when implementing a plan.Limited ability to negotiate with others.
+1-2

-Task 4: Evaluating the project or activity
+6.4 Task 4: Evaluating the project or activity